vighneshiyer/research-notes/power_tool.md

 I wrote a long explanation of Joules as given to us by Cadence engineers [on my blog](https://vighneshiyer.com/conference_reviews/dac-2022/) (search for 'joules').
 The main selling point is that Joules performs synthesis using the *same synthesis engine as Genus*, so you can trust its results.
-Furthermore, since it uses a relatively detailed synthesis pass, it is able to give accurate what-if analysis results when evaluating clock gating opportunities.
+Furthermore, since it uses a relatively detailed synthesis pass, it is able to give accurate what-if analysis results when evaluating clock gating opportunities, among other things (accurate CTS estimates, placement-aware routing estimates).

-The runtime of Joules is ~20-60 minutes for a small Chipyard Rocket design.
+The runtime of Joules is ~20-60 minutes for a small Chipyard Rocket design, depending on CPU load and timing constraints.
-It is often hard to check if Joules is set up correctly for the PDK under consideration - it can give very weird numbers sometimes (% of leakage vs switching vs internal power).
+It is often hard to check if Joules is set up correctly for the PDK under consideration - it can give very weird numbers sometimes (incorrect proportion of leakage vs switching vs internal power).

 Joules also appears to handle RTL toggle propagation to gate-level in an odd and non-transparent way.
 Changing the timebase or the clock period of the *RTL simulation*, and running that waveform through Joules, will give different power numbers.
-It is also not clear if Joules is doing RTL -> GL activity propagation using maximum parallelism and oftentimes the assertion % of nets will be a lot less than 100%, which is odd since it knows the entire synthesis database.
+It is also not clear if Joules is doing RTL -> GL activity propagation using the maximum parallelism possible and oftentimes the assertion % of nets will be a lot less than 100%, which is odd since it knows the entire synthesis database.

-In short: runtime is high, accuracy is high, setup is difficult, can't be used rapidly in the RTL design loop
+**In short**: runtime is high, accuracy is high (relative to post-PnR Voltus), setup is difficult, and can't be used rapidly in the RTL design loop.

 #### Siemens PowerPro